← Back to research

 • Systematic workflow — Structure beats ad-hoc prompting for complex projects

-• Multi-agent review — 14 specialists catch more than one generalist
+• Multi-agent review — Parallel specialists with confidence gating catch more than one generalist

 • Knowledge capture — The Compound step prevents repeated mistakes